Literature Awaits

 Age Range: Ages 4–8

-Evaluation: Warm, engaging storytelling paired with vibrant, inviting illustrations creates a heartfelt narrative about belonging that also highlights Harlem’s cultural richness.
+Evaluation: The warm, engaging storytelling, which is paired with vibrant, inviting illustrations, creates a heartfelt narrative about belonging that also highlights Harlem’s cultural richness.

-Usage: Use for read-alouds about moving, making friends, and community, or as a social studies tie-in when exploring neighborhoods, landmarks, and local culture.
+Usage: This could be used for read-alouds about moving, making friends, and community, or as a social studies tie-in when exploring neighborhoods, landmarks, and local culture.

 Appeal: Kids will be drawn to Moses’s relatable homesickness, the friendly neighborhood adventure, and the lively city scenes filled with music, food, and pets.